-The Independent Directors play a key role in corporate accountability and provide unbiased views and impartiality to the Board's deliberations and decision-making process.
-In addition, the Non-Executive Directors ensure that matters and issues brought to the Board are given due consideration, fully discussed and examined, taking into account the interest of all stakeholders in the Group.
+The Independent Non-Executive Directors play a key role in corporate accountability and provide unbiased views and impartiality to the Board's deliberations and decision-making process.
+In addition, the Independent Non-Executive Directors ensure that matters and issues brought to the Board are given due consideration, fully discussed and examined, taking into account the interest of all stakeholders in the Group.

-An assessment on the independence of the Directors based on the provisions of the MMLR is carried out before the appointment of any new Independent Director.
-Further, the Board with assistance from NC will undertake to carry out annual assessment of the effectiveness of the Board as a whole, including Independent Non-Executive Directors and consider whether the Independent Director can continue to bring independent and objective judgment to Board deliberations.
+An assessment on the independence of the Directors based on the provisions of the MMLR of Bursa Securities is carried out before the appointment of any new Independent Non-Executive Director.
+Further, the Board with the assistance from the NC will undertake to carry out annual assessment of the effectiveness of the Board as a whole, including Independent Non-Executive Directors and consider whether the Independent Non-Executive Director can continue to bring independence and objective judgment to Board deliberations.

-Any Director who considers that he has or may have a conflict of interest or a material personal interest or a direct or indirect interest or relationship that could reasonably be considered to influence in a material way the Director's decisions in any matter concerning to the Company is required to immediately disclose to the Board and to abstain from participating in any discussion or voting on the respective matter.
+Any Director who considers that he has or may have a conflict of interest or a material personal interest or a direct or indirect interest or relationship that could reasonably be considered to influence in a material way the Director's decisions in any matter concerning the Company is required to immediately disclose to the Board and to abstain from participating in any discussion or voting on the respective matter.

-For the financial year ended 31 December 2014, the Board assessed the independence of its Independent Non-Executive Directors based on the criteria set out in the MMLR of Bursa Securities.
+For the financial year ended 31 December 2015, the Board assessed the independence of its Independent Non-Executive Directors based on the criteria set out in the MMLR of Bursa Securities.
 The Board is satisfied with the level of independence demonstrated by all the Independent Directors and their ability to act in the best interest of the Company.